Reference

 termination limits wall time, unimproved steps, or best-score goals

-VND / exhaustive / partitioned search explicit advanced search strategies, not a default reflex
+VND / typed exact / partitioned search explicit advanced search strategies, not a default reflex

 When custom code is justified